 - body weight that’s too high or too low

 If you’re having a period every 24 to 35 days, it’s likely that you’re ovulating normally.

-Unfortunately, in the United States, 12 percent of women have trouble getting or staying pregnant.
+In the United States, 10 to 18 percent of couples have trouble getting or staying pregnant.
 Chronic anovulation is a common reason for infertility.

 Diagnosing an anovulatory cycle can be simple when a woman has no period, or periods that come very erratically.
 But that’s not the case for every woman.

 To diagnose an anovulatory cycle, your doctor may check: